alexstrout/foxWSFix-UT2k4/readme.md

 Changes
 -------
+v2.1.0 (???):
+* (WIP) Resolved AntiTCC issue with GUIController hook? (see "v2.0 Upgrade Note" above)
+  * (Note: All functionality is still in place, just handled in foxPlayerInput now)

 v2.0.0 (2020-12-10):
 * Configurable client-side HUD loading, no mutator required
+* Fixed various issues with first-person weapon rendering
+  * (Note: Omitted by accident from original v2.0 patch notes, oops)
 * Integration / reimplementation of Azarael's HUD Scaling Fix HUDs, fixing a few minor bugs (such as Adrenaline meter not scaling in CTF)
 * Automatic aspect ratio determination (SetRatio removed, no longer needed)
 * FOV adjustment now applies to weapon zoom etc. and is driven by menu FOV setting (or SetFOV as before)